LukeClancy/dynamic-records-meritfront/README.md

 ## Potential Issues

-This gem was made with a postgresql database.
-This could cause a lot of issues with the sql-related methods.
-I dont have the bandwidth to help switch it elsewhere.
+- This gem was made with a postgresql database.
+This could cause a lot of issues with the sql-related methods if you do not.
+I dont have the bandwidth to help switch it elsewhere, but if you want to take charge of that, I would be more than happy to assist by answering questions an pointing out any areas that need transitioning.
+- If you return a password column (for example) as pwd, this gem will accept that.
+That would mean that the password could me accessed as model.pwd.
+This is cool - until all passwords are getting logged in production servers.
+So be wary of accessing, storing, and logging of sensative information.
+Active Record has in built solutions for this type of data, as long as you dont change the column name.
+This gem is a sharp knife, its very versitile, but its also, you know, sharp.

 ## Changelog